-When the ‘Background Settings’ sidebar pops up from the right-hand side, click on the ‘+ Add new’ button and select an image from your library that you want to set as your background for meetings.
+When the ‘Background Settings’ sidebar pops up from the right-hand side, click on the ‘+ Add new’ button and select an image from your library that you want to set as your background.

-Your selected image will be available for you to be applied inside the ‘Background Settings’ sidebar and you can apply it to install the background and set it as your default background for your meetings inside Teams.
+Your selected image will be available for you to be applied inside the ‘Background Settings’ sidebar and you can apply it to install the background and set it as your default background.

 Method #2: Adding images to the Uploads folder manually

 If Microsoft doesn’t offer you the option to let you add your own custom background for meetings, then the following method will help you manually set a custom background.

 First, navigate to the Uploads directory of Microsoft Teams on your PC: